 - The Norman Miller Center for Peace, Justice & Public Understanding hosts a full slate of speakers and programs to open one’s eyes to issues of justice in the United States and beyond.

 - Student organizations like Habitat for Humanity, Oxfam America and Zambia Project exist to serve the greater needs of local and global communities.
 (See a full list of our student organizations.)

 - Attend an ALIVE program in your residence hall and talk with your peers about topics ranging from friendship and suffering, to the ways we imagine God.

 - Sacred Hour, a weekly time for reflection, provides an opportunity for shared experiences of contemplation or prayer.
 One such experience is the ecumenical prayer experience we know as Common Prayer.

-- Join the Muslim-Christian dialogue group to learn about the beliefs and practices of your peers.
+- Join the a small group to learn about the beliefs and practices of your peers.

 - Go on a retreat, join a small group, or start your own small group.

 - The ALIVE programs and many of Campus Ministry’s events are led by and intended for students of diverse faith backgrounds.

 - Our faculty and staff members represent a variety of faith traditions.
 The faith connections web page hosts a snapshot of faculty and staff members who are available to students looking to connect with someone who shares their spiritual grounding.